cea-hpc/modules/doc/source/module.rst

     .. versionchanged:: 5.0
        Variable renamed from ``<VAR>_modquar`` to ``__MODULES_QUAR_<VAR>``

+.. envvar:: __MODULES_QUARANTINE_SET

+ If set to ``1``, restore the environment variables set on hold by the quarantine mechanism when starting :file:`modulecmd.tcl` script.
+This variable is automatically defined by Modules shell initialization scripts or :command:`module` shell function when they apply the quarantine mechanism.

+ .. only:: html

+    .. versionadded:: 5.0

 .. envvar:: __MODULES_SHARE_<VAR>

  Reference counter variable for path-like variable :envvar:`<VAR>`.
 A colon